 In this case, you should consider ZoomInfo: an all-in-one AI GTM Platform built on 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
 Its GTM Context Graph, an intelligence layer that processes 1.5B+ data points daily, combines this data with your CRM records, conversation transcripts, and behavioral signals to show not just who to contact, but why a deal is moving and what to do next.
 Your team can reach this intelligence through the GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.

-We've included a detailed look at ZoomInfo at the end of this Datagma review as the natural step up for teams that have outgrown standalone enrichment tools.
-If you're ready to explore an all-in-one AI GTM Platform, you can start with a free trial here.
+We have included a detailed ZoomInfo section at the end of this Datagma review as the natural step up for teams that have outgrown standalone enrichment tools.
+If you are ready to explore an all-in-one AI GTM Platform, you can start with a free trial here.

 What is Datagma?